rubygems/rubygems/.github/ISSUES.md

   - [ ] The command line `gem`
   - [ ] Other

-By the way, before contributing, please read our [code of conduct](https://github.com/rubygems/rubygems/blob/master/CODE_OF_CONDUCT.md).
+Please abide by our [code of conduct](https://github.com/rubygems/rubygems/blob/master/CODE_OF_CONDUCT.md).